 Course Description: Incipient Level is designed to equip current and prospective brigade members with the basic knowledge of industrial firefighting.
 Incipient Level is a prerequisite for entry into the Advanced Exterior, Interior Structural and Brigade Leader courses.
 This course is directed at personnel who would deal with incidents at the incipient stage and provides knowledge of basic fire behaviour, extinguisher, hose, water supply, sprinkler systems, safety orientation, salvage and overhaul, and protecting evidence.

-• FFTS-S900a or NFPA 1072 Awareness Level
+Prerequisite(s): FFTS-S900a or NFPA 470 Awareness Level

-Evaluation: practical evaluation, proctored written exam
+Evaluation: Practical evaluation, proctored written exam

 Cost: $1650